Daughter of hit-and-run victim pleads for the driver to come forward - NewsBreak

 Police said that Beyer was crossing the street Friday night after attempting to exchange information with the other driver in the crash near the intersection at South Phoenix Pkwy and South Anthony Blvd.
 A car described as a black sedan hit Beyer, and left the scene.

-Police told WANE 15 they do have a car in their possession and are investigating whether it’s the one that was involved in the hit-and-run or not.
+Police told WANE 15 they do have a car in their possession and are investigating whether it’s the one that was involved in the hit-and-run.
 They’re asking any potential witnesses who saw what happened or have useful information to call them right away.

 “Somebody out there must know who the driver of the car was at that time of the accident.
 The car was damaged, windshield broken, front end..
 I guess there was damage to the front of the car.
 So, if you have any information, please do call the Fort Wayne Police Department.
 We miss my mom so much,” Rose said.